tgriesser-projects/formloader/readme.md

 ## Introduction

 When writing CRUD apps, much of the logic and views are built around handling/rendering user input.
 Most of this is very repetitive and scattered throughout an application.
-This package/module combination aims to simplify the form creation process, storing the structure for forms in a consistent fashion in the filesystem (or MongoDB database - under construction) and providing a simple user interface for managing the form logic, attributes, and views.
+This package/module combination aims to simplify the form creation process, storing the structure for forms in a consistent fashion in the filesystem and providing a simple user interface for managing the form logic, attributes, and views.

 ## Installation